-Summary of patients with pathological CNVs
+Summary of patients with pathogenic CNVs

 As showcased below, we have segregated patients with significant CNVs according to their Beaudet category of pathogenicity.
 We have outlined the patient number within the cohort, age, sex, type of CNV and locus, and a statement on their clinical presentation.
 Where appropriate, the microdeletion or microduplication syndrome is stated.
 Where no such established syndrome is known, a brief summary of their overarching phenotype is described.